Skip to content

 mask: Float chroma range from -0.5/0.5 to 0.0/1.0.

-planes: Planes to process.
+planes: Which planes to process.

 func: Function returned for custom error handling.
 This should only be set by VS package developers.